KholdStare/kholdstare.github.com/_posts/2012-08-21-objects-and-threads-in-cpp-1.markdown

   - threading
 ---

-Fortunately I eventually saw through the confusion, and will attempt to present this information here, starting from the very basics, and working my way up.
+We'll start from the very basics, and work our way up.
 I will first talk about what are objects and threads in the "vanilla C++" sense, and then work it into the context of Qt <code>QObjects</code> and <code>QThreads</code>.
 Many things mentioned here might seem very obvious to many, but, in my experience a lot of developers get by without a firm grasp on these concepts.
 I was one of them :D.

 ### What are objects?